 Emission projections from energy-related stationary sources have been aligned with projections for greenhouse gases.
-For industry and energy production, alignment has been done with projections being established for the update of the Flemish contribution to the National Energy and climate plan to be reported by 30/6/2023, whereas for buildings new energy projections were not yet available and alignment has been done with energy projections as reported under Article 18 of Regulation (EU) 52018/1999 in March 2021.
-For details on the assumptions, we refer to the reporting under Article 18 of Regulation (EU) 2018/1999.
+For industry and energy production, residential combustion as well as stationary combustion in agriculture alignment has been done with projections being established for the update of the Flemish contribution to the National Energy and climate plan published in May 2023.
 All assumptions that have an impact on energy consumption, including data on the reference year and new installations commissioned since then, are therefore the same as those for the energy projections and all measures aimed at reducing energy consumption and greenhouse gases are therefore included in the emission projections in this plan.